 What To Do If You Have a Scaffold Accident

-are experienced in representing workers who suffer personal injury or wrongful death as a result of scaffold, ladder, and other construction accidents.
+Our attorneys are experienced in representing workers who suffer personal injury or wrongful death as a result of scaffold, ladder, and other construction accidents.
 It is critical that an immediate investigation be launched.
 While state and federal investigators may respond rapidly to the scene and begin their investigations, your attorney will at the same time identify evidence that must be preserved and identify and interview witnesses.
 Often a law suit must be started immediately to get court orders to preserve critical evidence.
 Investigation involves examination of the scene while the evidence is fresh.
 It may be necessary to get court orders to preserve evidence.
 Prompt investigation of witnesses is also important.

 After a construction accident, it is also critical to establish contact with the investigating authorities, such as the Occupational Safety and Health Administration.

 Of course, if you have been injured in a scaffold accident, it is also essential that you get prompt medical attention.
 If you were injured while on the job, then you should be entitled to workers’ compensation benefits.

 The lawyers at Breakstone, White & Gluck, P.C., are experienced in working with top experts and getting the best compensation for victims injured or killed in scaffold accidents.
 We will conduct the initial investigation, preserve evidence, and gather information from witnesses while their memories are fresh.
 We will handle your case from intake through trial, and if it is necessary, through appeal.
 We will work hard to get you the best results.

 If you have been injured in a scaffold or other construction accident and wish to speak to a lawyer, please call us at 800-379-1244 or use our contact form.
 Get your free legal consultation today from Breakstone, White & Gluck, P.C.